gvwilson/thirdbit/src/fiction/iffy/index.md

 "Keep your head down," Wales ordered sharply, but Iffy had to look.
+Rothera wasn't home,
-Rothera wasn't home but she wasn't a stranger here either.
+but she wasn't a stranger here either.
 She knew its streets almost as well as she knew Halley's.
 She had to look.